syncfusion-content/fileformat-docs/File-Formats/DocIO/NuGet-Packages-Required.md

 </tr>
 </table>

 N> 1.
-The "Syncfusion.OfficeChartToImageConverter.WPF.nupkg" NuGet package is only supported from 4.0 .NET Framework onwards and also it not supported in the Universal Windows platforms.
+The "Syncfusion.OfficeChartToImageConverter.WPF.nupkg" NuGet package is only supported from 4.0 .NET Framework onwards and also it not supported in the Universal Windows Platform.
 N> 2.
 The "Syncfusion.AspNet.FileFormats.nupkg" and "Syncfusion.AspNet.Mvc.FileFormats.nupkg" packages already includes the necessary assemblies for chart conversion.
 So it is not necessary to install the "Syncfusion.OfficeChartToImageConverter.WPF.nupkg" NuGet package additionally in ASP.NET and ASP.NET MVC platforms.